 • This inspection shall be done before or during framing inspection, after the flue vent, heat ducts, and heater combustion air and exhaust ducts are in place.

-• Clearances and venting shall be as required per the manufacturer's listing and these listings must be at the job site for inspection.
+• Clearances and venting shall be as required per the manufacturer's installation instructions, which must be at the job site for inspection.

-• Heating and cooling equipment sized per Manual J and ducts sized properly.
+• Heating and cooling equipment sized per Manual J and ducts per Manual D.

 • Final Piping Inspection – This inspection shall be performed after all gas piping authorized by the permit has been installed and all fixtures, appliances or shut-off valves have been attached thereto.
 A shut-off valve for each appliance and at outside of mobile home is required.